tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Gloves of the Kineticist

+These white gloves fly off your hands and float about when you call upon their power.
+You can wield items (weapons, a shield, implements, etc.) as you normally would but using the floating gloves.
+You can’t wield extra items with the gloves (you must keep your hands relatively free for gesturing and directing the floating gloves) and two-handed items still require both gloves...but you have your hands free to do things like drink potions (it becomes a quick action), climb ladders more easily while fighting, and similar actions or climb ladders more easily while fighting and similar actions (if the action would require a skill check, gain a +2 bonus).

+**Quirk:** Shameless self-promoter.

+---

 #### Gauntlets of Maiming

 _Recharge 16+:_ These nasty, spiked gauntlets are invariably caked with blood and gore, no matter how much you scrub them.
 When you inflict a critical hit that does not kill your opponent, you may describe how your attack is especially painful, and may involve chopping off limbs or skewering organs.
 The GM might even let this hamper or daze your enemy, or give a penalty to a particular special attack (“_how’s that manticore going to make a tail spikes attack now that I’ve cut off his tail!_”)